timonBusch/pmdungeon/README.md

 - TODO

 ### Maven
-- First run `mvn clean compile` in your project folder than use `mvn exec:java -Dexec.mainClass="de.pmdungeon.PACKAGE.MAIN"` to start the game.
+- First run `mvn clean compile` in your project folder, then use `mvn exec:java -Dexec.mainClass="de.pmdungeon.PACKAGE.MAIN"` to start the game.

 ### Gradle
 - TODO